buildbot/buildbot/master/docs/manual/cfg-buildslaves-docker.rst

 ``followStartupLogs``
     (optional, defaults to false)
-    This transfers docker container's log inside master logs during slave startup (before connection).
-This can be useful to debug slave startup. e.g network issues, etc.
+    This transfers docker container's log inside master logs during worker startup (before connection).
+This can be useful to debug worker startup. e.g network issues, etc.

 ``masterFQDN``
     (optional, defaults to socket.getfqdn())
-    Address of the master the slave should connect to.
+    Address of the master the worker should connect to.
 Use if you master machine does not have proper fqdn.
     This value is passed to the docker image via environment variable ``BUILDMASTER``

 Setting up Volumes